-- R9-5-30 Deletion as required by R9-3-22 is one of the actions covered by the synchronization with the Common Message Store (see section 6.3.5 of [RCC.09]).
-When a user wants to delete information related to a conversation from one of their devices, the device on which the action is triggered Shall move the related objects in the deleted folder as per Annex B.4.5 of [RCC.07]. - R9-5-31 Requirement R9-3-22-1 Shall be implemented locally on the device. - R9-5-32 Requirement R9-3-24 is covered by the system by simply deleting the pertaining objects from the Common Message Store. - NOTE: Those deleted objects are not copied to the deleted folder. - R9-5-33 Requirement R9-3-25 Shall be implemented locally on the device. - R9-5-34 Requirement R9-3-26 is covered by the procedures described in section 3.3.4.1.7 of [RCC.07]. - NOTE: To be sure to receive all messages of the conversation, the switching device would have to keep synching with the CMS until the new session is established. - R9-5-35 Requirement R9-3-27 is covered by the procedures described in section 3.3.4.1.7 of [RCC.07]. - R9-5-36 Requirement US9-4 and R9-4-1 are covered by the RCS infrastructure.
+- R9-5-29 Requirement R9-3-20 shall be fulfilled based on service provider policy. - R9-5-30 Requirement R9-3-21 is partially covered (not feasible in all situations) by the procedures of section 3.4.4.1.3.1 of [RCC.07].
+The requirement can only be covered in case the client where the explicit departure is triggered is connected to the focus (see 'Group Chat', page 71). - R9-5-31 Deletion as required by R9-3-22 is one of the actions covered by the synchronization with the Common Message Store (see section 6.3.5 of [RCC.09]).
+When a user wants to delete information related to a conversation from one of their devices, the device on which the action is triggered shall store Deleted flag on the related objects in the Common Message Store as per Annex B.4.5 of [RCC.07]. - R9-5-32 Requirement R9-3-22-1 shall be implemented locally on the device. - R9-5-33 Requirements on deletion - R9-5-33-1 Requirement R9-3-24 shall be implemented by the system by simply deleting the pertaining objects from the Common Message Store and by the device not deleting messages on the device that it no longer receives after synch with the Common Message Store. - R9-5-33-2Requirement R9-3-24 shall be implemented locally on the device by the device not deleting on the device or in the Common Message Store any content that the user did not specifically select for deletion. - R9-5-34 Requirement R9-3-25 shall be implemented locally on the device. - R9-5-35 Requirement R9-3-26 is covered by the procedures described in section 3.3.4.1.7 of [RCC.07]. - NOTE: To be sure to receive all messages of the conversation, the switching device would have to keep synching with the CMS until the new session is established. - R9-5-36 Requirement R9-3-27 is covered by the procedures described in section 3.3.4.1.7 of [RCC.07]. - R9-5-37 Requirement US9-4 and R9-4-1 are covered by the RCS infrastructure.
 The IMS and Application Server infrastructure used for RCS, does not put technical restrictions on the number of parallel sessions nor does it restrict such parallel sessions to a particular device.
 Limitations on parallel sessions may be imposed by an operator policy applied in the network or due to resource constraints in device or network